Home

 Under CAPM, the market portfolio is the portfolio on the efficient frontier with the highest Sharpe ratio.
 The slope of the capital market line equals the market (i.e. index) Sharpe ratio.

-The Sharpe Ratio makes implicit assumptions which stem from CAPM.
-It assumes either 1) normally distributed returns or 2) mean-variance preferences.
+The Sharpe ratio makes implicit assumptions which stem from the capital asset pricing model (CAPM) (Treynor, 1962; Sharpe, 1964; Lintner, 1965; Mossin, 1966): it assumes either 1) normally distributed returns or 2) mean-variance preferences.
+Both assumptions are suspect:

 maximal Sharpe ratio